 How can I manage my anterior cruciate ligament injury?

-Rest: Rest your joint so that it can heal.
+Rest your joint so that it can heal.
 Return to normal activities as directed.

-Ice: Ice helps decrease swelling and pain.
+Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
-Use an ice pack or put crushed ice in a plastic bag.
+Use an ice pack, or put crushed ice in a plastic bag.
 Cover the ice pack with a towel and place it on your injured ligament for 15 to 20 minutes every hour.
 Use the ice for as long as directed.

-Elevate: Keep your injured area raised above the level of your heart as often as you can.
+Elevate your injured area raised above the level of your heart as often as you can.
 This will help decrease or limit swelling.
 Elevate the injured area by resting it on pillows.

-When should I contact my caregiver?
-Contact your caregiver if:
+When should I contact my healthcare provider?

 - You have a fever.